711-0136/05 – Social Reality in Engineering Practice (SRIP)

 Subject aims expressed by acquired skills and competences

-Completion of the course will allow to adequately understand the functioning of contemporary society and to solve current issues related especially to technical progress, market economy, liberal democracy and environmental problems.
-He wants to contribute to the formation of the personality of the engineer as a responsible member of society.
+The aim of the course is to contribute to the understanding of the functioning of contemporary society and to develop the skills to reflect on current issues related in particular to technological progress, market economy, liberal democracy and environmental problems.
+It also aims to shape the personality of the engineer as a responsible member of society.

 Teaching methods